 - Then add: 100g sourdough starter, fed and grown to its peak and 550g room temperature water.

-- If low FOODMAP is important to you you should use a spelt starter, otherwise any kind will be fine.
+- If low FODMAP is essential to you, you should use a spelt starter; otherwise, any kind will be acceptable.

 - Cover and leave to rest for an hour to develop the gluten.